-With respect to the performance equity incentive awards, the scoring is based on different criteria as set out above.

-The Corporation's one-year TSR underperformed its peer group in 2021, performed equally to its peer group in the three-year period and outperformed its peer group in the five-year period.

-In reviewing the three-year history of achievement on the cash incentive scorecard management did not meet the identified financial and operational targets for each of the three years ending with 2021.
+With respect to the performance equity incentive awards, the scoring is based on different criteria than the cash incentive awards.
+The Corporation's one-year, three-year and five-year TSR under-performed its peer group.
+In reviewing the three-year history of achievement on the cash incentive scorecard management did not meet the identified financial and operational targets for each of the three years ending with 2022.